EdinburghNLP/XSum/XSum-Dataset/README.md

 The directory "StanfordOutput" will have CoreNLP output files in the XML format.

 ### Extracting data from CoreNLP XML files
 ```
 python3 scripts/process-corenlp-xml-data.py
 ```

-Processes files in "StanfordOutput" and creates a directory "xsum-preprocessed" with three subfolders "document", "document-lemma" and "summary".
+It processes files in "StanfordOutput" and creates a directory "xsum-preprocessed" with three subfolders "document", "document-lemma" and "summary".

 * "document-lemma" files are used to train LDA models.